NitzanLavy/NitzanLavy/README.md

 - ðŸ”­ Iâ€™m currently working on [Find Hotels](https://github.com/sapirMal/Find-Hotels) (react-app)

-- ðŸŒ± Iâ€™m currently learning **React, Redux and Python**
+- 🌱 I'm currently at the last semester of my B.Sc. in Computer Science & Physics degree at the Technion – Israel institute of Technology

-- ðŸ‘¨â€ðŸ’» All of my react projects are available at [my portfolio](https://sapir14293.journoportfolio.com/)
+- 👨‍💻 All of my coding projects are available here

 <h3 align="left">Languages and Tools:</h3>